 1,000-2,500 transistors per neuron.
-A million neurons requires billions of transistors.
-This limits density and drives up cost.
+A million-neuron network needs billions of transistors.
+That limits density and drives up power and cost.

-UCE inverts the entire paradigm.
 Instead of designing neurons, you declare constraints.
-The engine automatically discovers every emergent behavior — memory, logic gates, oscillators, attractors — without writing a single line of behavioral code.
+The UCE automatically discovers every emergent behavior — without writing a single line of neuron code.

-The Constraint-Driven Self-Emergent Neuron is defined by seven binary conserved quantities, each mapping to a biological neural function.
+The Constraint-Driven Self-Emergent Neuron (CSEN) has seven binary quantities.
+Each maps to a biological neural function.
 Their interactions produce all computational behavior.

-The entire computational richness of the CSEN emerges from just three types of constraint rules applied to the seven quantities.
+All computational richness comes from just three types of constraints applied to the seven quantities.

 6 rules — AND conjunction

-Defines when a quantity may change.
+Define when a quantity may change.
 Multiple conditions must ALL be true.
-Creates the gating network that chains quantities together.
+Create the gating network that chains quantities together into pathways.

 8 rules — OR disjunction

-Defines when a quantity cannot change.
+Define when a quantity cannot change.
 ANY satisfied condition blocks the toggle.
-Creates inhibitory constraints and safety locks.
+Create inhibitory constraints and safety locks.

-Eliminates states where two quantities are both active.
-Creates phase opposition: excitation vs. inhibition, firing vs. refractory.
+Eliminate states where two quantities are both active.
+Create phase opposition (excitation vs. inhibition, firing vs. refractory).

-When the UCE processes 18 constraint rules over 7 quantities, it automatically discovers 18 distinct emergent computational behaviors across four categories.
+The engine processes the 18 constraint rules over 7 quantities and discovers 18 distinct computational behaviors across four categories.

-All seven quantities retain their value unless specific gating conditions are met.
-Each acts as an independent binary memory cell — 7 bits of per-neuron memory, no flip-flops required.
+All seven quantities retain their value unless specific gating conditions unlock them.
+Each acts as an independent binary memory cell — 7 bits of per-neuron storage, with no flip-flops required.

-A dual-pathway cascade emerges: the excitatory chain L→E→T→F→P and the inhibitory branch L→R→I. Leak (L) is the master control for the entire neuron.
+A dual-pathway cascade emerges: excitation (L→E→T→F→P) and inhibition (L→R→I).
+Leak (L) acts as the master control for the entire neuron.
+Gating creates logic operations.

-Four attractor cycles emerge as oscillatory patterns, including a potentiation oscillator and a sensitization cycle — self-sustaining excitation-learning feedback loops.
+Four attractor cycles emerge as oscillatory patterns: potentiation oscillator, sensitization cycle, and more.
+These are self-sustaining excitation-learning feedback loops.

 |---|---|---|---|